coderanger/coderanger.net/content/posts/chef-secrets.md

 search/manage them.
 If you use Hosted Chef, the access logs are not directly accessible at all.

-Overall I recommend not using data bags for secrets storage.
+I'll spare you many more reasons they are unsuitable but overall I recommend not using data bags for secrets storage.

 # Encrypted data bags